Updated 2026 rates

 For Canadian Residents

-- • Consider electronic payment accounts for frequent travel and discounts
+• Consider electronic payment accounts for frequent travel discounts

-- • Keep backup payment methods for system outages or technical issues
+• Keep backup payment methods for system outages

-- • Check for volume discounts and loyalty programs with frequent use
+• Check for volume discounts and loyalty programs

 For International Visitors

-- • Notify your bank before travel to avoid card payment issues
+• Notify your bank before travel to avoid card issues

-- • Document your license plate number for online payment if needed
+• Document your license plate for online payment if needed

-- • Pay toll invoices within 72 hours to avoid additional fees
+• Pay toll invoices within 72 hours to avoid extra fees

-- • Keep Canadian cash on hand as backup payment method
+• Keep Canadian cash on hand as a backup

 Frequently Asked Questions